jamaljs/jamaljs/README.md

 #### Callbacks

 A jSomething functions second args (which is an array) can be mapped with `.map`, `.filter` or functions like that.
 One obligation: it must be an array after all.

+### Get Started

+Clone project to you local machine.
+Install dependencies with `npm install` or ``yarn` command.

+#### Development

+Run `yarn watch` command and open http://localhost:8080 from your browser and get started.
+No not modify `src/index.js` unless you know what you're doing. `src/index.js` file is main jml library file.
+If you want to use jml (not developing it) import another script or write it inside html file.